hoytech/quadrable/README.md

 ### Heads

-Many of the operations described in the `quadb` command-line application have counterparts in the C++ library.
+Most of the operations described in the `quadb` command-line application have counterparts in the C++ library.

 Note that the command-line application stores its currently checked out head information and other things in a special `quadrable_quadb_state` table, which allows them to persist in between command-line invocations.
 The C++ library does not use this table.
 Instead, this information is stored in the `Quadrable` object's memory.
 Your application and the command-line app can have different heads checked out simultaneously.